Is your association doing all it can to drive a great volunteer program?

 5. Gratitude

-Volunteering can seem like a thankless job if you don’t say “thank you”.
-It only takes a few extra minutes and helps to provide them with a great experience.
-Consider these questions in your self-assessment:
+Volunteering can sometimes seem like a thankless job.
+It only takes a small effort to say “thank you,” but it helps to provide your volunteers with a great experience.

 - Are we thanking all volunteers?
 All volunteers should be acknowledged: from members of committees and project teams to task forces and working groups to advisory boards, judges, reviewers, and organizers.